 SUPERVISING APPRENTICES

-Despite the challenges, SQE 1 and SQE 2 results achieved by this group currently stand at 8% higher than other candidates, indicating that efforts by early adopters to engage and support this group of future leaders are paying off.
+Despite initial teething problems, SQE 1 and SQE 2 results achieved by this trailblazing group currently stand at 8% higher than other candidates, indicating that efforts by early adopters to engage and support solicitor apprentices are paying off.

 THE SUPERVISOR AND THE APPRENTICE